 I think that $1.00 is a great price to pay for a high quality image and I think that all things considered, it's a small price to pay for something that is going to make my blogging life simpler.
 However, in this case, I knew that I could use a different tool to create the same kind of background image and for those of you who don't already know what I'm talking about – I'm pleased to introduce you to tool #2 in this tutorial.
 PicMonkey!

 PicMonkey To the Rescue

-I opened a blank file in PicMonkey and filled the canvas with a black background.
+I opened a blank file in the PicMonkey picture editor and filled the canvas with a black background.
 I went into the themes menu and under “Celebrate” is where the Fireworks are hiding.
 Using different shapes, sizes, and colors from PicMonkey's Fireworks collection I carefully placed them on the background in a pattern similar to the Canva image.

 Let's talk about: RESULTS

-Take a look at what happened when I shared this new graphic on Google+ and gave a little “mouth-to-mouth resuscitation” to a blog post that I originally published over 7 months ago.
+Take a look at what happened when I shared this new graphic on Google and gave a little “mouth-to-mouth resuscitation” to a blog post that I originally published over 7 months ago.

-I'm sure these stats will change, but as I write this, my graphic was shared 20 times on Google+ on an otherwise uneventful Sunday evening.
+I'm sure these stats will change, but as I write this, my graphic was shared 20 times on Google on an otherwise uneventful Sunday evening.
 But what's even more important for me is the comments that were left.
 For example, here's what Charmaine Odusina had to say: (btw, it was Charmaine who inspired me to write this post.)